nullenboom/Example-Use-Cases/README.md

 ## Description of Use-Cases
 ### First Use-Case: Check Parity
-Parity of two input number will be checked with two implement variants for parity:
+Parity of two input number will be checked for parity:
-* modulo-operator
-* binary comparison
-Two usage-scenario are used in this example.
-In one the given input numbers are both even numbers (10 and 20), in the second one is even and the second one is uneven (10 and 5)
+* Two Implement-Variants (Modulo-Operator and Binary-Comparison)
+* Two Usage-Scenario (Both even Numbers, One Even/One uneven Number)

 ### Second Use-Case: Add Numbers and calculate Average

 ### Third Use-Case: Different Solidity Compiler Options